Code-Institute-Submissions/calleonse-project/README.md

 * <strong>Photo Gallery</strong> - collections of the bands photo where when you hover the pictures uses transform scale.
 * <strong>Tour Dates</strong> - Easy access of the upcoming tours/concert dates and can secure to buy tickets on the spot.
 * <strong>Private gig/ Get in touch button</strong> - Use a Modal where the fans/clients can send a direct message to the band for special events.
 * <strong>Contacts</strong> - first part was for fans to join the bands community/newsletter and get an email update from the band.
-The second part Social medi links.
+The second part social media links.

 ### Features Left to Implement